censorship-no-archive/ceno1/doc/CeNoProtocol.md

 new requirements or requests outside of the standard set of interactions required for regular use cases.

-Error conditions that CeNo components can encounter are described in `doc/errorConditions.md` and specify error codes that classify them.
+Error conditions that CENO components can encounter are described in `doc/errorConditions.md` and specify error codes that classify them.

 ### CC reports decode error to LCS